webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   - Makes use of a grid and which maps the letters into numeric values.;
 - **Playfair Cipher**:
   - ![playfair cipher](./img/Playfair_Cipher.png)
-  - The Playfair cipher uses a 5×5 grid of letters, and encrypts a message by breaking the text into pairs of letters and swapping them according to their positions in a rectangle within that grid: "HI" becomes "BM".;
+  - The Playfair cipher uses a 5×5 grid of letters, and encrypts a message by breaking the text into pairs of letters and swapping them according to their positions in a rectangle within that grid "HI" becomes "BM".;
 - **Morse Code Cipher**:
   - ![morsecode cipher](./img/morsecode.webp)
   - Encoding method, rather than a cipher, that works by translating characters into sequences of dots (.) and dashes (-).;